 In 2001, The Capital Markets and Financial Institutions Supervisory Board (Bapepam-LK), BAPEPAM-LK, and Jakarta Stock Exchange issued a regulation that every listed company must have an audit committee (AC).
 An audit committee is responsible to the board of commissioners (BOC) and assists the board in overseeing internal and external audit functions.
 In 2004, OJK/ Bapepam LK Chairman published Bapepam-LK Regulation No. IX.I.5 on the Establishment and Implementation Guidelines of Audit Committees, which obliged public companies to have audit committees and establish such committees' guidelines.
 IDX then issued a Decree No. KEP-00001/ BEI/01-2-14 on Amendment of Regulation No. I-A on the Listing of Stocks and Equity-Type Securities other than Stocks Issued by Listed Companies.
-This decree emphasizes public companies' obligation to have audit committee was composed of a minimum of one independent commissioner and 2 (two) other members out of the issuer or the said public company.
+This decree emphasizes public compannies' obligation to have audit committees in place.
+Both the IDX Decree and Bapepam LK regulations arranged that an audit committee was composed of a minimum of one independent commissioner and 2 (two) other members out of the issuer or the said public company.
 The regulations also require that the AC consists of a minimum of 30% independent commissioners.